 The Tongue Piercing: Everything You Need to Know

-The tongue is one of those body parts that we tend to take for granted, but many of life’s pleasures come from its presence.
-It helps us taste fantastic cuisine and speak beautiful words.
+The tongue is one area of the body that we tend to take for granted, but many of life’s pleasures come from its presence.
+It helps us taste fantastic cuisine, speak beautiful words, bring pleasure to our partner, and it shapes the sound and tone of our voice.
 What better way to draw attention to and celebrate it than with a tongue piercing?

 How much does the tongue piercing hurt?